BaoPham92/js-intro/readme.md

 ### `.prompt()`

-We've learned about basic data types, but it'd be nice if we had a way of getting user input into our browser!
+We've learned about basic data types, but it'd be nice if we had a way of getting user input into our browser.
 We'll learn some ways to use forms and such later in the course, but for now, we'll be getting user input using the `prompt()` function.

 At any point in our JS code, if we write `prompt()`, a pop up box will open in our browser for a user to enter in text.